baldacchino/AzureOpenAI-LetsBuild/README.md

-# MYOB Open AI WorkShop - Lets Get Building🤖
+# Sesison 3-  Open AI WorkShop - Lets Get Building🤖
 So you know the basics around OpenAI but where to from here? 🙄

 -------------------